 How can we find the ghost points that need to be imported, and how can we be sure that our local point set is sufficiently complete?
-We start by first constructing the tessellation for all local points $r_i$ within a domain.
-With each of the points we associate a search radius $h_i$ , inherited either from the previous timestep, or initialized with a guess.
-We then search for all points on other processors that lie within the spheres/circles of radius $h_i$ around $r_i$ .
+We have implemented two different algorithms for this task.
+In the simpler of the two, we start by first constructing the tessellation for all local points r_i within a domain.
+With each of the points we associate a search radius h_i , inherited either from the previous timestep, or initialized with a guess.
+We then search for all points on other processors that lie within the spheres/circles of radius h_i around r_i .
 The union of the ghost points found in this way is then added to the local tessellation.
-For each local point, we can then calculate a radius $s_i$ equal to twice the maximum radius of all the circumspheres of the Delaunay tetrahedra that have the point $r_i$ as one vertex.
+For each local point, we can then calculate a radius s_i equal to twice the maximum radius of all the circumspheres of the Delaunay tetrahedra that have the point r_i as one vertex.
 The relevant geometry is illustrated for two dimensions in the sketch of Figure 9.
-Here the red circle has radius $s_i$ around the target point i, which has an associated Voronoi cell shown in light blue.
-This local Voronoi cell around point $r_i$ could only change if there was a further point somewhere inside the red circle that has not yet been added to the local tessellation.
-If we have $h_i > s_i$ , then we know that such a point does not exist, and we are guaranteed that the Voronoi cell around point i is correct.
+Here the red circle has radius s_i around the target point i, which has an associated Voronoi cell shown in light blue.
+This local Voronoi cell around point r_i could only change if there was a further point somewhere inside the red circle that has not yet been added to the local tessellation.
+If we have $h_i > s_i$, then we know that such a point does not exist, and we are guaranteed that the Voronoi cell around point i is correct.
 Otherwise, we need to look whether further points from other processors need to be added to the local tessellation.
-In this case we increase the radius $h_i$ by some factor and search again for additional points on other processors that have not yet been inserted into the local tessellation.
-These points are then added to the local tessellation, and the $s_i$ are redetermined.
+In this case we increase the radius h_i by some factor and search again for additional points on other processors that have not yet been inserted into the local tessellation.
+These points are then added to the local tessellation, and the s_i are redetermined.
 The process is repeated until the condition $h_i > s_i$ holds for all points local to the processor, at which point the local tessellation is complete, i.e. all Voronoi cells of local points are guaranteed to be unaffected by the presence of the domain boundary.

 Note that the 'thickness' of the layer of ghost points imported on each domain is not fixed in this scheme, rather it adjusts to variations of density along the domain boundaries, as well as to the geometry of the domains themselves.
-Once the tessellation is complete, we set $h_i$ to $s_i$ for use in the next mesh construction; this ensures close to optimum efficiency in finding the minimum required set of ghost particles.
+Once the tessellation is complete, we set h_i to s_i for use in the next mesh construction; this usually ensures close to optimum efficiency in finding the minimum required set of ghost particles.